 Over the past few years, a number of luxury hotels have opened in Baltimore.
 Not only do they cater to out-of-town visitors, they offer locals a way to staycation in style.
-Simply getting out of your usual routine for a day or two can really recharge you and I’ve been lucky enough to staycation here in the city, most recently at The Ivy Hotel.
+Simply getting out of your usual routine for a day or two can really recharge you and I’ve been lucky enough to staycation here in the city, including a night at The Ivy Hotel.
 I arrived early afternoon on a Saturday and did not step foot outside the hotel until I was getting into my car to return home midday the next day – and home was a mere seven minutes north.

 As I arrived at the hotel entrance at the corner of Calvert & Biddle, a staff member greeted me and before we even got into the elevator, my car and luggage quickly disappeared.
 When you walk into the hotel’s main area, you are in a different world.
 It’s intimate, as if you’re in someone’s home – it feels like a throwback to the grand row homes of old, old school Baltimore.
 I enjoyed a quick tour and had a few minutes to relax with a cappuccino, tea sandwiches and scones by the fire in the conservatory.
 This space is filled with beautiful plants, art, books.
 The entire hotel really is filled with books, really.